ve-i-uj/enki/README.md

-# Enki (Godot network plugin for conecting with KBEngine)
+# Enki (Godot network plugin for connecting with KBEngine)

 ## Development